What is shadow grading?

 A letter explaining Wellesley’s grading policies accompanies every transcript sent out by the Registrar.
 We know that other colleges and universities with similar first semester grading policies have sent generations of students to graduate and medical schools and that they are rarely asked by these schools to report first semester grades.
 We expect Wellesley students will continue to be successful in gaining admission to graduate and professional programs and will continue to communicate clearly our policy not to include first semester grades on the official College transcript.

-Is a professor allowed to write a recommendation in which they can indicate the grade given to a first semester, first year student?
+Is a professor allowed to state the grade given to a first semester, first year student in a letter of recommendation?

 For the purposes of the College’s grading policy, how will the average grades for classes with shadow grades be calculated?